 Dismissals

-A student may be required to withdraw from co-op if he/she does not complete required tasks by deadlines set by the Co-op Coordinator or performs poorly at work and does not make expected improvement.
+A student may be required to withdraw from the Co-op if he/she does not meet the course requirements such as attendance and GPA or performs poorly at the employer’s work site and does not demonstrate an interest or willingness to improve.
 In the case of dismissal, the student is required to meet with the Co-op Coordinator to discuss the reasons for dismissal.
 VPC is not prepared to continue the placement process and/or place the student for a second co-op position if it is deemed that the dismissal is the fault of the student.
 If VPC decides to allow the student a second co-op placement, there may be conditions set before the student can apply for jobs again.
 Also, the student will be charged another placement fee for the second placement.
-If a student is dismissed from a co-op job placement, VPC reserves the right to deny the work experience towards a student’s work experience requirement.
+If a student is dismissed from a Co-op job placement, VPC reserves the right to deny the work experience towards a student’s work experience requirement.

 Dismissals